fergonco/fergonco.github.io/index.md

 Working as a professional developer since 2003.
 I have +15 years of experience with geographical information, specially building GIS tools.

 I am self-taught person.
-I started with computers reading a Basic reference documentation when I was 13.
+I started reading a Basic reference documentation when I was 13.
 It took me a while to understand that "character" was not about my computer personality.
 Big letdown.
 Currently trying to get to a decent level on statistics and machine learning.

 I try to get a deep knowledge of the technologies I work with.
 I have worked with these: